Known as one of the top criminal defense litigators in western Kentucky.

 In recent years, Emily has also developed a passion to protect those who have been harmed by bad drugs and bad medical devices.
 While many pharmaceutical companies tend to think their consumers are expendable, Emily understands that each person and each case has its own unique value and she fights to make sure that those companies see that too.

 Over her career, Emily has been involved in multi-district litigation and class actions involving, train derailments, medical devices such as Essure, transvaginal mesh, and IVC filters, pharmaceuticals such as Abilify and Zofran, products such as Roundup, and several different manufacturers of hip replacements, to name a few.
+In June 2021 she was appointed to the Plaintiffs Executive Committee in the Multi District Litigation case: RANITIDINE PRODUCT CASES, JCCP No. 5150.
+To learn more about this honored achievement click here.

 Emily is a former President of the McCracken County Bar Association and is a member of the National Association of Criminal Defense Attorneys, American Association for Justice, and Fellow of Litigation Counsel of America.
 She is also a member of the Kentucky Justice Association where she served on the Board of Governors from 2016-2017.
 Adding to her many accomplishments, Emily is also a member of the Million Dollar Advocates Forum which is comprised of attorneys who have won million and multi-million dollar verdicts and settlements.
 Currently, she serves on the Barkley Regional Airport Board.